 What is ACCA’s Calculator Policy?

 Before going into the examination, it’s always important to know what ACCA calculators are allowed to be used.
-This will save you from last-minute stress going to sit for your exam, also the infringement in rules as set by ACCA.
+This will save you from last-minute stress going to sit for your exam and also the infringement of rules as set by ACCA.

 What Type of Calculator is Allowed in ACCA Exams?